 Patek Philippe Grand Complication Platinum Tourbillon Watch

 Patek Philippe is a Swiss luxury watch manufacturer founded in 1839.
 They are known for some of the most complicated and luxurious watches available on the market today.
 The Patek Philippe Grand Complication Platinum Tourbillon Watch has a tourbillion, minute repeater and perpetual calendar displaying day, date, month.
-And moon phase with retrograde display of leap year cycle.
+And moon phase with a retrograde display of leap year cycle.
 It also features an automatic winding mechanism powered by its self-winding rotor system that can be seen from the back of this exquisite timepiece.

 The tourbillion, made of platinum with 18-karat gold accents, rotates in front of your eyes every 60 seconds.
 So that you can see all three faces clearly without having to rotate the watch yourself.
 With an intricate calendar that includes moon phases as well as leap years, and an indicator for sunrise/sunset times around the world, this watch has enough detail to satisfy even those who demand nothing less than perfection from their watches!